Based in | Hushmail |

 - Import feature – Can import Contacts in CSV format.

-- Email apps – A web-based client along with iOS app.
+- Email apps – A web-based client along with an iOS app.

 - Features – Offers some unique features for specific types of businesses.
-Does not include a Calendar or file storage capabilities.
+Does not include a Calendar.

 - Open Source Code – Hushmail is not Open Source.